simonayzman/technical-interview-questions/minimum_element_in_stack/README.md

-## Finding the minimum element in a Stack
+## Find the minimum element in a Stack

 Use the [STL stack](http://www.cplusplus.com/reference/stack/stack/) and its provided functionality to find the minimum element in a stack.